Home / Holiday Crafts / Winter Crafts / Coffee Filter Snowflakes for Winter Fun

 DIY coffee filter snowflakes

-Are you ready to try this winter activity?
-Learn how to make snowflakes out of coffee filters below!
+Are you ready to try this fun winter activity?
+Here’s what you’ll need.

 Gather These Supplies